Structuring a lending transaction

 Are any taxes, stamp duty or other fees payable on the granting of a loan, guarantee or security interest, or on its enforcement?

 India is a complex jurisdiction with respect to taxes, stamp duty, registration costs and other fees.
 Stamp duty and other fees are payable to ensure the enforceability of a facility agreement or a security interest.
 Each state in India stipulates its own stamp duty payable on different types of documents for the document to be enforceable in that state.
 For example, the stamp duty to be paid on a facility agreement in the state of Karnataka is Rs200.
 The stamp duty rises to Rs400 if the agreement includes an indemnity clause.
-Stamp duty for creation of security interest by way of an equitable mortgage, pledge or hypothecation can rise up to Rs10 million in the state of Karnataka.
+Stamp duty for creation of security interest by way of an equitable mortgage, pledge or hypothecation can rise up to Rs10 million per form of security in the state of Karnataka.

 Certain states require mandatory registration over a mortgage of a property situated in that state, for which a registration fee is payable.
 A company is required to pay fees for filing specific forms with the company registry.